-3.2.
-Access to remedy
+3.4.
+Access to Remedy

-The Committee on the Elimination of Discrimination against Women, in its concluding observations on Thailand, expressed concerns about the existence of barriers to access of justice and effective remedies for violations of the rights of women and girls, especially in regards of rural women, indigenous women, women belonging to ethnic and religious minority groups, and women with disabilities.
-It lists the main barriers as following:
+The Committee on the Elimination of Discrimination against Women, in its Concluding Observations on Thailand, expressed its concerns about the existing barriers for women and girls to access of justice and effective remedies for violations, especially for rural women, indigenous women, women belonging to ethnic and religious minority groups, and women with disabilities.
+The Committee lists the main barriers as following:

-- a) "Social and cultural stigma, which deter women and girls from registering their complaints, in particular with regard to sexual and gender-based violence; - b) Limited legal literacy and access to information on remedies that are available; - c) Lack of gender sensitivity in the justice system, including negative attitudes of law enforcement

-- officials towards women denouncing violations of their rights, leading to frequent failures to register and investigate complaints, and - d) Widespread and pervasive corruption, which continues to impede women's access to justice."222
+- "Social and cultural stigma, which deter women and girls from registering their complaints, in particular with regard to sexual and gender-based violence; - b) Limited legal literacy and access to information on remedies that are available; - Lack of gender sensitivity in the justice system, including negative attitudes of law enforcement officials towards women denouncing violations of their rights, leading to frequent failures to register and investigate complaints; - d) Widespread and pervasive corruption, which continues to impede women's access to justice".332